micmejia/bible-dump/AMPC/Hebrews/Heb 10.md

-Let us all come forward _and_ draw near with true (honest and sincere) hearts in unqualified assurance _and_ absolute conviction engendered by faith (by [^b]that leaning of the entire human personality on God in absolute trust and confidence in His power, wisdom, and goodness), having our hearts sprinkled _and_ purified from a guilty (evil) conscience and our bodies cleansed with pure water.
+Let us all come forward _and_ draw near with true (honest and sincere) hearts in unqualified assurance _and_ absolute conviction engendered by faith (by that leaning of the entire human personality on God in absolute trust and confidence in His power, wisdom, and goodness), having our hearts sprinkled _and_ purified from a guilty (evil) conscience and our bodies cleansed with pure water.